jordanservos/LIRI-Node-App/README.md

 LIRI uses `.gitignore`which stores API keys locally and keeps them safe through abstraction by `.env`.
 Users can utilize this app y simply using their own API keys.

+## How LIRI Works

+LIRI will respond to any of the following commands:

+* **node liri.js concert-this <artist/band name here>** - This will search the Bands in Town Artist Events AP:
+* **node liri.js spotify-this-song <song name here>** - This will show the information about the song using the Spotify API:
+* **node liri.js movie-this <movie name here>** - This will output the following movie information to your terminal/bash window:
+* **node liri.js do-what-it-says** - Using the fs Node package, LIRI will take the text inside of a random.txt file and then use it to call the Spotify command.

 ## Technologies Used

 * [Node.js] (https://nodejs.org/en/)